How To Start A Blog

-6. Barnes & Noble – Just a giant list of book categories.
-One of my favourite places to find niche ideas is at the book store.
-The section you find yourself going to most often is probably going to be a good idea to start your niche blog about since you have an interest in it.
+6. YouTube – Just a giant platform of opportunity.
+One of my favourite places to find niche ideas is on YouTube and we can help justify our niche by looking at metrics like views, likes and comments.
+The channel topics you find yourself going to most often is probably going to be a good idea to start your niche blog about since you have an interest in it.

 From the list above collect 3-4 categories that interest you.
 Within those topic categories you should list out 4 or so sub categories that you will be focusing on for your blog.
 You don’t need to do the keyword research here but you should do basic top level keyword research just to cement that you are on the money trail.

 When we say the riches are in the niches it’s true, there is money in specific niches.
 To get this money you would take a seed niche like pets as an example and dive into all the topics that steam from pets.

 Off the top of my head I would list out the following: